In This Article

 #10: Get a laser-cut panel in a creative pattern

+Looking for modern partition designs between living dining?
 Gone are the days when we put up carved wooden panels at home.
 It’s the era of laser-cut wood or acrylic panels that can be cut out in any desired shape.
 These panels can be used as a hall dining partition and it will give an almost exclusive look to this space.
 We love how the above home has got a glass and laser-cut panel in stark contrast to the rest of the area.

 #11: How about a bar unit as a partition

-With shrinking sizes of apartments these days, it is important to uitlise every inch of space.
+With shrinking sizes of apartments these days, it is important to utilise every inch of space.
 This hall dining partition idea is perfect for people who do not want to waste any space.
 You can use a bar unit to divide the space between the living and dining rooms.
 The bottle rack-cum-bar table is an excellent example of using space intelligently.
 Here are some Bar Designs to Host a Smashing Soirée.

 #12: Shine on with a metallic divider